Warning: Undefined variable $custom_content in /var/www/vhosts/allfreecrafts.com/httpdocs/dev/wp-content/themes/foodiepro/functions.php on line 205

 Fruit curds involve mixing beaten egg yolks, fruit juice, zest and sugar to a smooth, sweet consistency imbued with a tangy taste of citrus.

 Butter and egg whites are sometimes included the recipe.
-Unlike jams, however, fruit curds are boiled; this avoids curdling the mixture but means lemon curd won’t store as long as jam.
-For this reason, lemon curd is usually made in smaller quantities than jam, although modern preserving methods have increased storage time.
+Unlike jams, however, fruit curds don’t rely on boiling to set.
+Gentle cooking avoids curdling the mixture but means lemon curd won’t store as long as jam.
+Lemon curd is therefore usually made in smaller quantities than jam although modern preserving methods have increased storage time.

 You’ll find more useful information on making lemon curd in this article, on Making Fruit Curds at Home.